MAGIK: Mapping to Analogous Goals via Imagination-enabled Knowledge Transfer: Problem Setup

 We assume that the agent has access to an offline dataset of observations, denoted as \( \mathcal{D} = \{s_{i}\}_{i=0}^{N} \), collected while learning the source task.
 A small subset of this dataset, \( \mathcal{D}_{l} = \{(s_{j}, c_j)\}_{j=0}^{M} \), is annotated with class labels \( c_j \), where \( s_j \in \mathcal{D} \).
 The number of labeled samples is limited.

-In addition, we make an assumption about the structure of the observations: each observation \( x \in \mathcal{D} \) can be factorised into two mutually exclusive and exhaustive latent variables—a continuous variable \( z \) encoding task-agnostic features (e.g., background, layout), and a discrete variable \( c \) encoding task-specific information (e.g., goal-related object identity).
-Formally, we define the decomposition as \( x = z \cup c \) with \( z \cap c = \varnothing \).
-This assumption enables structured representation learning, allowing the agent to selectively manipulate task-relevant features while preserving the invariant structure across tasks.
+In addition, we assume that each observation \(x \in \mathcal{D}\) can be explained by two latent variables that capture complementary factors of variation: a continuous variable \(z\), encoding task-agnostic features (e.g., background, layout), and a discrete variable \(c\), encoding task-specific information (e.g., goal-related object identity).
+These variables are designed to be \emph{mutually exclusive} (each accounts for a distinct aspect of the observation) and \emph{collectively exhaustive} (together they are sufficient to reconstruct \(x\)).
+This assumption enables structured representation learning, allowing the agent to selectively manipulate task-relevant features while preserving invariant structure across tasks.